theogroup/ogroup.net/src/_drafts/this-is-my-future.md

 tags:
   - News
 featured_image: /uploads/orit-blog.jpg
+intro_markdown: |-
+  By *Orit*

-intro_markdown: '30 years ago I walked away from corporate life as a group creative director to become an entrepreneur.
-Without looking back I rolled up my sleeves and got to work as an independent agency owner.&nbsp;'
+  30 years ago I walked away from corporate life as a group creative director to become an entrepreneur.
+Without looking back I rolled up my sleeves and got to work as an independent agency owner.&nbsp;
 sections:
   - text_markdown: >-
       It was a simple agency model where design ruled but inevitably questions were constantly asked to get to deeper and more effective solutions.
 Even then, it wasn’t just about the design…our work had to have a purpose.&nbsp;